UMAprotocol/UMIPs/UMIPs/umip-151.md

 ## Implementation
 Using the `timestamp` and `ancillaryData` from a `requestAndProposePriceFor` for this UMIP you can query all necessary tools to recreate any index within the Volatility DAOracle.
 The `timestamp` is seconds since the Unix epoch.
-The `ancillaryData` consists of three data points concatenated into a single parameter: `id:{methodology}-{timePeriod}-{targetAsset}`.
+The `ancillaryData` consists of three data points concatenated into a single parameter: `id:{METHODOLOGY}-{TIMEPERIOD}-{ASSET}`.

-* `methodology` - This is the identifier for the methodology.
+* `METHODOLOGY` - This is the identifier for the methodology.
 This four-character identifier can be used to look up the methodology in the [Volatility DAO Github](https://github.com/Volatility-DAO/PIPS/tree/main/Approved/DAOracle).
-* `timePeriod` - This is the time period to which the methodology is applied.
+* `TIMEPERIOD` - This is the time period to which the methodology is applied.
 Time period uses standardized time formats, where lower-denomination units are lowercase and higher-denominations are uppercase:
     * `s` = seconds
     * `m` = minutes
     * `h` = hours